 What’s covered in the Care Standards

-There are six parts to the Care Standards which you can read about below.
+There are 6 parts to the Care Standards which you can read about below.
 To help us meet our obligations under the standards we’ve created a range of resources for tamariki and rangatahi in care, including the My Voice My Rights cards.
-These are designed to help young people understand what they’re entitled to under the Care Standards.
+These are designed to help rangatahi understand what they’re entitled to under the Care Standards.

-Part One: Needs assessments and plans for children
+Part 1: Needs assessments and plans for tamariki

-Under Part One, children and young people in care are entitled to a holistic needs assessment and support plan that reflects their views, wishes, aspirations and strengths.
+Under Part 1, tamariki and rangatahi in care are entitled to a holistic needs assessment and support plan that reflects their views, wishes, aspirations and strengths.
 The views of their whānau, hapū and iwi must be heard and taken into account, and the plan must be maintained and reviewed regularly.

-Part One also covers regular visits to children in care by their social worker.
+Part 1 also covers regular visits to tamariki in care by their social worker.

-Part Two: Meeting the needs of children in care
+Part 2: Meeting the needs of tamariki in care

-Part Two is about making sure the children’s needs are met while they are in care.
+Part 2 is about making sure the needs of the tamaiti are met while they are in care.
 This includes things like:

-- Financial and specialist support to help them maintain whānau connections, and to help meet their cultural, recreational, education and health needs
+- Financial and specialist support to help them maintain whānau connections, and to help meet their cultural, recreational, education and hauora needs

 - They must be able to easily take their belongings with them and keep them safe